How Fiber Lasers Support the Breakthrough of e-mobility

 - Security information – the addition of information for security purposes on any component within an electric vehicle

-- Serial numbers – the addition of serial numbers, which could either be engraved or marked
+- Serial numbers – the addition of serial numbers, which could either be engraved or marked, these can be used in a number of ways

 - VIN (vehicle identification number) – addition of the VIN, which would be deep engraved